NeCTAR-RC/tutorials/_allocation-management/04-allocation-and-projects.md

 - Project listed in *My Requests*, *Amend/Extend* ability
 - Allocation and Expiry process communications

-positive
-: Occasionally you might come across the term *tenancy* or *tenant-manager*.
+Occasionally you might come across the term *tenancy* or *tenant-manager*.
 These art depr'cated words meaning *project* and *project manager* respectively.
+{: .callout-warning}